nevinera/traverse/rules/overview.md

 but not across corners).
 Some spaces require more than one Movement Point, and some effects increase the cost of movement - one cannot move part of a square.

-Action Points allow you to do many things:
+Action Points allow you to do many things, which are described fully in the heroes file.

-* Buy MP (two MP per AP)
-* Play Action cards (cost is described on the card)
-* Make a Basic Attack
-* Perform any 'Inherent' actions available
-  (these are described on skill cards)
-* Play Reaction cards (in response to another player action
-* Attach Improvement cards to an action you are performing